Donate during COVID-19

 Conventional cancer therapies have long been focused on eradicating cancer using highest attainable doses of radiation and chemotherapy (maximum tolerated doses or MTD), and radical surgeries.
 Unless upfront eradication can be achieved, these intensive and toxic therapies are not only ineffective, they can lead to serious complications and poor quality of life.

 As more and more genetic and biologic information becomes available the model of cancer as sequential accumulation of mutations has been replaced by eco-evolutionary theory that recognizes the multiplicity of cancer clones contained in the tumor and their ability to modify tumor microenvironment.
-The Precision Medicine and Cancer Program team at Tufts Medical Center and Floating Hospital for Children use ‘omics’ in a systems approach to create individualized treatment plans based specifically on the tissue markers found in your tumor.
+The Precision Medicine and Cancer Program team at Tufts Medical Center and Tufts Children's Hospital use ‘omics’ in a systems approach to create individualized treatment plans based specifically on the tissue markers found in your tumor.
 Unlike the traditional approach of focusing treatment based on where the tumor has been found (breast, lung or prostate), this approach focuses the therapy on targeting the patient-specific molecular signature identified by ‘omics’.

 We tailor your treatment plan using drugs that specifically target your unique cancer, and pair these drugs with low continuous doses of chemotherapy (also called metronomic chemotherapy).